GeoffreyFClark/file-mod-tracker/README.md

 3. Select folder to monitor
 4. Directory appears in monitored list and tracking begins immediately

-Alternatively, click the **Add** icon next to any file path in the dashboard to monitor its parent directory.
+Alternatively, click the **Add** icon next to any file path in the Logs view to monitor its parent directory.

 ### Managing Monitored Directories
 - **Enable/Disable**: Toggle monitoring without removing the directory
 - **Remove**: Click trash icon to stop monitoring and remove from list
 - Settings persist between sessions

-### Viewing File Changes
+### Viewing File Changes (Logs)
-The dashboard table displays:
+The Logs page table displays:
 - **Path**: Full file path (click to copy, open location, or add to monitoring)
 - **Status**: Created, Modified, Deleted, or Renamed
 - **Timestamp**: When the change occurred